 - Water in your plant.

-When it comes to options for planting your palm, it’s best to choose a container that is at least two gallons.
+When it comes to planting your palm, it’s best to choose a container with at least two gallons.
 Since these plants can grow up to six feet tall indoors, place the pot on the ground or on a low plant stand.

 One option is to use a potting mix designed specifically for palms.
-The Kellogg Palm, Cacti, and Citrus Mix is one good product.
+Bloomscape’s all-purpose houseplant soil mix is a good option.

 If you can’t find a soil mix designated for palms, an African violet potting mix will work well.